I typically work on issues that are located at the intersection of the philosophy of language, epistemology, metaphysics, and meta-philosophy.

 Understood as a methodology, conceptual engineering raises normative questions about the aims and methods of philosophy.
 Revisionist conceptual engineers insist that we move from philosophy understood as an essentially descriptivist venture inquiring “What is our concept of F?” to philosophy understood as a normative undertaking asking “What should our concept of F be?”.

-My project explores the possibility, means and mechanisms of an intentional change in meaning.
+My project mainly explores the possibility, means and mechanisms of an intentional change in meaning.
 The main line of research, however, concerns the normative force and the methodological implications of conceptual engineering understood as a philosophical methodology, especially the ideas that theorists are obliged to ameliorate their concepts, and the revisionist idea that conceptual engineering supports a general shift from descriptive to normative questions when it comes to conceptual dealings in philosophy.

 areas: metaphilosophy, normative methodology